 - For your own illness/injury:

-- The end of a 90-calendar day illness period that is calculated over a rolling 12 months measured backward from the current date.
+- The end of a 90-calendar day illness period within 12 months of the current illness period.

 - For your immediate family member’s catastrophic illness/injury: